Nigouz/2202_NCMF/README.md

 For SpeechRecognition I had to install this in my VSCODE IDE Terminal
-1. pip install SpeechRecognition
+1. pip install SpeechRecognition pip install pydub installed the FFMPEG zip file in your computer for the conversion of different extension to .wav

-And also installed the FFMPEG zip file in my computer for pydub to work Follow this tutorial for the pydub set up [Refer to Pooja Mallam's Answer] [only need to follow until step 4; ignore step 5] & restart your IDE (idk if others work, but for VSCODE, it has to be restarted after his steps)
+Follow this tutorial for the pydub set up [Refer to Pooja Mallam's Answer] [only need to follow until step 4; ignore step 5] & restart your IDE (idk if others work, but for VSCODE, it has to be restarted after his steps)
 2. https://stackoverflow.com/questions/3049572/how-to-convert-mp3-to-wav-in-python#comment3122106_3049572